Getting Convenient Local Support for Fentanyl Recovery

 Understanding the dangers of fentanyl use and dependence is key to understanding how important fentanyl rehab can be.
 Every time a person abuses fentanyl, they are playing Russian roulette, every use could be the last thing they do on this planet.

 According to the CDC website, “in 2019, 70,630 drug overdose deaths occurred in the United States… [while] opioids were involved in 49,860 overdose deaths in 2019 (70.6% of all drug overdose deaths).”
-The steep rise in opioid overdose deaths is mainly accredited to the prevalence of fentanyl.
+The steep rise in opioid overdose deaths is mainly attributed to the prevalence of fentanyl.

 The sooner a person seeks treatment, the better their odds are of surviving this epidemic.
 It is incredibly important that the person seeking treatment reach out to the admissions department at Icarus Behavioral Health to map out their plan to begin a life in recovery.